Malta profile - Timeline

 2008 January - Malta adopts the euro.

-2011 July - Maltese parliament passes law allowing divorce after the move was approved in a referendum in May; the mainly Catholic state had been the only country in Europe to ban divorce.
+2011 July - Maltese parliament passes law allowing divorce after the move was approved in a referendum in May.
+The overwhelmingly Catholic country was the last in Europe to maintain a divorce ban.

 2012 January - Malta's credit rating, along with that of several eurozone countries, is downgraded by Standard and Poor's rating agency.
 The IMF warns that the Maltese economy is at risk of contagion from the global financial crisis.